praxeo/MisterWhisper/README.md

 - Local or remote : You can use the included Whisper transcription locally or connect to a remote service for transcription.

+# Usage

+There are two ways to start recording.
+- press the "F9" (you can change this hotkey) key quickly once to start, and then press F9 again to stop.
+- hold down the F9 key.
+As soon as you release it, the recording will stop.

+Note that the software detects silences and will start the transcription as soon as it detects one.

 # Installation

 - extract the provided zip (or jar) file or compile your own version of MisterWhisper